Template and InstanceType Management

 -

-This process may take a few minutes.
-You can check on the progress of the ISO download by clicking the Diagnostics tab.
+This process may take a few minutes due to needing to download the boot ISO image.
+You can check on the progress of the download by clicking the Diagnostics tab.

 -

-After a few minutes, the virtual machine will start, and the status will change to Running.
+After a few moments, the virtual machine will start, and the status will change to Running.
 Click to the Console tab to view the autoattend installation process:

 -